giampa-code/giampa-code/README.md

 My name is Gonzalo Giampaolo, I am an Electrical Engineer from 🇦🇷 Argentina who really likes coding.
 My mission is to work for a more ⚖️just  and ♻️sustainable future, either by applying innovative technologies or within reach solutions.

-I’m currently working on my personal blog and a Django based webapp for a personal project.
+I’m currently working on my personal blog and a Django based webapp for a personal projects.

 ## Achievements
 ### Data Science